martinos/blog/content/blog/replacing_strong_params.md

                           to_filter: ""}}
 ```

 We might want to apply a filter to the contact hash.
-The `filter_hash` does not allow us to apply a filter on the values of the params hash.
+The `filter_hash` function does not allow us to apply a filter to the values of the params hash.

 ```ruby
 filter_hash.([:name, :age, :contact]).(params)